Our Dual Team - Team RHWC

 - You must be an active club member, attending twice per week minimum, with at least one month of previous attendance under your belt.
 We will not allow "drop-ins".

 - You must show that you are committed to learning our technique so that we can accurately coach.
 If you don't know the moves we're calling out, then as coaches we can't help.
 If you don't attend class after a dual meet, we can't give you things to work on and improve your technique.
-If you stop attending practice twice per week, an active member is free to take your spot.
+If you stop attending practice twice a week, an active member is free to take your spot.

 - There will be no throwing of headgear, causing a fuss, or any other misconduct.
 You will hold your head high whether you win or lose.
+For every point given away to the other team, your wrestler will be issued 100 push-ups.
+If it is a recurring problem, we reserve the right to bench your wrestler for the next dual or until he learns how to behave himself.

 - If you are in between weight classes, you should go to the lower one.
 The dual meet tournaments we go to are national level competition, it will do you no good to wrestle up.